Spanish chef José Andrés

 Projects beyond the kitchen

 José Andrés’s drive to teach the US about Spanish products reached one of its peaks when he travelled all round Spain filming a series of 26 programs, broadcast in 2008 and 2009, showing landscapes, recipes and typical products for the viewers of the PBS TV channel.
-The list of ingredients that are always available at his restaurants includes La Serena cheese (made in Extremadura), pimentón (a Spanish type of paprika) and Cabrales blue cheese (from Asturias) although, in his opinion, garlic and onions are the prima donnas of Spanish gastronomy.
+The list of ingredients that are always available at his restaurants includes La Serena cheese, pimentón and Cabrales blue cheese although, in his opinion, garlic and onions are the prima donnas of Spanish gastronomy.
 His favorite dishes include Bacalao ajoarriero (salt cod in a tomato and red pepper sauce) and the gazpacho made by his Andalusian wife Patricia.

-José Andrés, who received recognition in 2006 from the Restaurant Association of Metropolitan Washington as Chef of the Year, is one of the managers of the DC Central Kitchen foundation which offers culinary job training to homeless and low-income people and also distributes daily meals in many American cities.
-Its aim is to fight poverty and exclusion using cooking as its tool.
+José Andrés, who received recognition in 2006 from the Restaurant Association of Metropolitan Washington as Chef of the Year, is one of the managers of the DC Central Kitchen foundation which offers culinary job training to homeless and low-income people.
+As a frequent visitor of the White House, he is also a supporter of First Lady Michelle Obama´s “Let’s Move” anti-obesity campaign for which he has held healthy cooking demonstrations.